Gathering signatures from around the country

 The first signing

 Lieutenant-Governor William Hobson expected the chiefs to mull over the Maori text of the Treaty for three days.
 He was surprised to be called to the meeting on 6 February, so he arrived at Waitangi alone and in plain clothes except for his plumed hat.
-Former British Resident James Busby called up the chiefs, starting with Hone Heke.
+Former British Resident James Busby called up the chiefs, starting with Hone Heke Pokai.
 Each signing was followed by a handshake and greeting from Hobson: 'He iwi tahi tatou' (We are [now] one people).
-About half of the chiefs had also signed the Declaration of Independence.
+About half of the signatories had also signed the Declaration of Independence.

 Around 6 February, Henry Williams translated a copy of the Maori text back into English.
 This became the official text of the Treaty in English.
-It was presumed that the Maori text and translation back into English had the same meaning, but Williams added a note on the copy of the official text that Hobson sent to Governor Gipps, which said 'I certify that the above is as literal a translation of the Treaty of Waitangi as the idiom of the language will allow.'
+It was presumed that the Maori text and the translation back into English had the same meaning, but Williams added a note on the copy of the official text that Hobson sent to Governor Gipps: 'I certify that the above is as literal a translation of the Treaty of Waitangi as the idiom of the language will allow.'

 For several months in 1840 the Treaty circulated around the country for Maori to sign.
-Missionaries, traders or officials explained the terms of the Treaty at 50 or so signing meetings between February and September 1840, from the far north of the North Island to Ruapuke Island in Fouveaux Strait.
+Missionaries, traders or officials explained the terms of the Treaty at 50 or so signing meetings between February and September 1840, from the far north of the North Island to Ruapuke Island in Foveaux Strait.

 Communication between one area and another was difficult, so rather than risk losing the Treaty, copies were made.
 Some were made by hand, and 200 copies of the Maori text were printed on 17 February.
-Lieutenant-Governor William Hobson suffered a stroke on 1 March 1840, and Colonial Secretary Willoughby Shortland took up the task of getting agreement to the Treaty.
+After Lieutenant-Governor Hobson suffered a stroke on 1 March 1840, Colonial Secretary Willoughby Shortland took up the task of getting agreement to the Treaty.
 There is no record of the number of copies he had made.